aszepieniec/stark-brainfuck/docs/index.md

  - [Part 2: Brainfuck](brainfuck) describes the language that we are building a STARK engine for.
  - [Part 3: Arithmetization of Brainfuck VM](arithmetization) describes the arithmetization for Brainfuck, and compiles the STARK engine tools developed earlier to build a STARK engine for Brainfuck.
  - [Part 4: Next Steps](next) concludes this tutorial with some thought-provoking perspectives and ideas and suggestions for next steps.
+ - [Part 5: Attack!](attack) was added later.
+It covers an attack and fix.

 ## Supporting Python Code